 The Vania are Hindu by religion.
 They are Vaishnavite and devotees of Shrinathji.
 A section of them are from the Jain community.
 The Vania maintain intercommunity linkages with the Brahmin, Valand, Soni and other communities through trade and service.
-The Vania in the state of Maharashtra are mostly the followers of the Lingayat Cult.
+The Vania in the state of Maharashtra are mostly followers of the Lingayat religion.

-* For the salvation of the Vania people and that God may send several Christian workers among them and meet their spiritual and physical needs.
+For the salvation of the Vania people and that God may send several Christian workers among them and meet their spiritual and physical needs.

-* Pray for developmental and literacy programs among the people.
+Pray for developmental and literacy programs among the people.